Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

-The basic IP model, presented in 1994~\cite{Govindarajan1994}, includes two main groups of variables: \begin{inparaitem}[] \item \emph{kernel scheduling variables} \ipvar{a}{i,k} indicate whether instruction $i$ is scheduled in cycle $k$ within the loop kernel, and \item \emph{offset scheduling variables} \ipvar{t}{i} give the cycle in which the first instance of instruction $i$ is issued. \end{inparaitem} These variables are subject to linear constraints to enforce that: \begin{inparaitem}[] \item only one instance of each instruction is scheduled within the loop kernel, \item the capacity of the resources is not exceeded in any cycle, \item the data dependencies among instructions are satisfied, and \item the cycle of an instruction $i$ in the kernel given by \ipvar{a}{i,k} corresponds to its offset cycle \ipvar{t}{i}. \end{inparaitem} Furthermore, Govindarajan \etal{} propose extensions to deal with two-dimensional resources and multiple resource usage.
-Their experiments on 22 loops from the Livermore, SPEC92 and Whetstone benchmark suites for a multiple-issue processor with a bundle width varying from one to six show that the optimal solution can be found in reasonable time (less than 30 seconds) for 91\% of the loops.
+The basic combinatorial approach to software pipelining, based on IP, is due to Govindarajan \etal{}~\cite{Govindarajan1994}.
+The model includes two main groups of variables: \begin{inparaitem}[] \item \emph{kernel scheduling variables} \var{a}{i,k} ($a_{k,i}$ in the original notation) indicate whether instruction $i$ is scheduled in cycle $k$ within the loop kernel, and \item \emph{offset scheduling variables} \var{t}{i} give the cycle in which the first instance of instruction $i$ is issued. \end{inparaitem} The example from Figure~\ref{fig:swp-output} corresponds to a solution where: \var{a}{\InstrLoad{},0}, \var{a}{\InstrAdd{},0}, and \var{a}{\InstrInc{},1} are set to one; the remaining \var{a}{i,k} are set to zero; and $\noMathVar{t}{\InstrLoad{}} = 0$, $\noMathVar{t}{\InstrAdd{}} = 2$, and $\noMathVar{t}{\InstrInc{}} = 1$.
+These variables are subject to linear constraints to enforce that: \begin{inparaitem}[] \item only one instance of each instruction is scheduled within the loop kernel, \item the capacity of the resources is not exceeded in any cycle, \item the data dependencies among instructions are satisfied, and \item the cycle of an instruction $i$ in the kernel given by \var{a}{i,k} corresponds to its offset cycle \var{t}{i}. \end{inparaitem} Govindarajan \etal{}'s approach is processor resource-centric: the model minimizes resource usage as a secondary objective function and deals with rich resource models including two-dimensional resources and multiple resource usage.
+Their experiments on 22 loops from Livermore~\cite{McMahon1986}, SPEC92~\cite{CPU}, and Whetstone~\cite{Curnow1976} benchmarks for a multiple-issue processor with a bundle width varying from one to six show that the optimal solution can be found in reasonable time (less than 30 seconds) for 91\% of the loops.
 Although the maximum size of a loop is not indicated, the reported initiation intervals suggest that the approach can handle loops in the order of tens of instructions.

-A year later, Altman \etal{} (including Govindarajan) present an extension of the model~\cite{Altman1995} which copes with asynchronous resource usage by keeping track of each individual use with 0-1 variables.
-Altman \etal{}'s experiments on 1066 loops from the Livermore, SPEC92, Linpack, NAS, and Whetstone benchmark suites for a variant of the PowerPC-604 show that, despite a significant increase in the complexity of the resource model, their extended approach can solve 75\% of the loops optimally within less than 18 minutes.
+Altman \etal{} (including Govindarajan) extend the resource usage minimization model~\cite{Altman1995} to handle asynchronous resource usage by tracking each individual use of each instruction with 0-1 variables and relating the use to its instruction's issue.
+Altman \etal{}'s experiments on 1066 loops from Livermore, SPEC92, Linpack~\cite{Dongarra2003}, NAS~\cite{Bailey1985}, and Whetstone benchmarks for a variant of the PowerPC-604~\cite{Diefendorff1994} show that, despite a significant increase in the complexity of the resource model, their extended approach can solve 75\% of the loops optimally within 18 minutes.